An overview of the falls on the Isle of Skye, as I discovered them.

 The west side of the peninsula contrasts this, as the falls there are pretty remote — such as the one on Lon Shobhar-airigh, pictured:

-Another very popular falls on Skye are the Fairy Pools, located in Glen Brittle:
+Another famous falls on Skye, for a good reason, are the Fairy Pools, located in Glen Brittle:

 There are multiple cascades and smaller falls, many of which can be used for swimming.
-It is a cool place, for sure.
+It is a fantastic place regardless of the season.

 However, as they are also easily reachable, they are often very crowded.
 Thankfully, Glen Brittle offers plenty of alternatives:

 The east side of the glen is formed by the steep west walls of the magnificent Cuillins, so pretty much every river there has some neat falls along.

-One of which is my favorite waterfall on Skye, and in my eyes, one of the best in all of Scotland: Eas Mòr (also the one pictured atop of this collection).
+One of which is my favorite waterfall on Skye, and in my eyes, one of the best in all of Scotland: Eas Mòr.

-One has to do a short hike to reach them, but because of that, not many people bother.
-A nice ledge just across makes them a fantastic picnic spot, too.
+It's also the one pictured atop this collection.
+One has to do a short hike to reach it, but not many people bother because of that.
+A nice ledge just across makes them an excellent picnic spot, too.

 The end of the glen leads to Loch Brittle, where the waterfalls continue.